Things I'm building

 A web app for discovering places across Greater LA — beaches, hikes, date courses — reachable without a car.
 I built the full data pipeline (GTFS ingestion, OSM scraping, PostGIS reachability scoring) and ran a self-hosted OpenTripPlanner 2 instance for live multimodal routing.
 To keep recommendations honest I reconciled straight-line 'nearest stop' estimates against the real router from multiple origins, and deployed the whole thing through a GitHub Actions CI/CD pipeline on Docker.

 A multi-user PWA that turns a receipt photo into a tidy budget entry — Gemini OCR extracts merchant, total, date, and category.
 I scoped every endpoint per user (down to the SSE-stream and image-serving seams), made the usage quota concurrency-safe with transactional row locks, and added a janitor that reclaims OCR jobs stranded by a mid-process redeploy.
+More recently I added a weekly report that emails cron-scheduled spending insights.

 A real-physics multiplayer browser game inspired by SpaceX's Mechazilla booster catch.
 I implemented suicide-burn physics calibrated against public SpaceX data, real-time competition and a leaderboard on an authoritative Colyseus server, and Three.js WebGL rendering with nine camera modes and a bilingual EN/KO UI.